qaisjp/comm2-report/chapters/2-bg/1-comm1.md

 - a typographical error can result in the wrong text being shown to users, or even a page failing to load due to script error.
 - translation effort can be duplicated, as shown in text item 1 and 51 above
-- a contributor building the website will not have a clear idea of what text is being shown.
+- a contributor building the website will not have a clear idea what text is being shown.
-- internationalisation concepts such as pluralisation, number formatting, and date formatting is unsupported.
+- internationalisation concepts such as pluralisation, number formatting, and date formatting are unsupported.

 # Homepage (`?p=main`)

 !["Latest resources" section on the homepage](chapters/2-bg/assets/comm1-resources.png){#fig:comm1-resources}

 As shown in [Figure @fig:comm1-resources], the homepage contains a short description of what the system is for and also a link to the resources page titled "Latest resources".
 There is also a preview of the 100 most recently uploaded resources underneath.
-Only resources that fit the following criteria are be shown:

-- must be 'active' (not 'suspended' or 'pending')
-- must have pictures in the gallery
+Only resources that have pictures uploaded in the resource gallery are shown.

 At the bottom of the page there are also pagination buttons.
 These pagination buttons simply submit a form that refreshes the page and simultaneously incrementing or decrementing the `oset` query string parameter by 100.